 They’ve become mainstream amongst home cooks across America, and thousands of eaters are also ordering them through delivery services.
 UberEATS has seen a surge in fresh, nutritious delivery orders (so long, pizza and burgers), so they compiled a list of the top 20 healthy food trends for 2017.
 The data is based on UberEATS order patterns so far this year.

 Unsurprisingly, avocado is at the top of the list—it seems this trend is here to stay.
 According to their data, the fruit is the most popular healthy food in more than 16 cities across the country.
 Kale has dropped to number 8 on the list, making way for poke (a Hawaiian raw fish salad), edamame, radishes, and pickles.
 Bulgur and brown rice have replaced quinoa as the resident grains/seeds in the top 20.

 The fact that tofu rounds out the top 10 is a nod to people re-thinking the amount of meat they consume—and how it appears on their plates.
 More and more, in home kitchens, restaurants, and new cookbooks, we’re seeing veggies take center stage with meat as a side, or a garnish.
 Check out the full list below, and use it as an opportunity to try out some new healthy ingredients this year.

-The information herein on "Most Popular Healthy Foods Of 2017" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Most Popular Healthy Foods Of 2017" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.